OSRS vs IRL: OSRS Skilling Tattoos

 Skilling Tattoos

 Old School RuneScape skilling tattoos are vibrant tributes to the game’s skilling system, embodying a player’s dedication to mastering specific skills like firemaking, fishing, or woodcutting.
-These tattoos, often intricate and symbolic, showcase milestones and achievements within the game, like reaching 99, getting millions of XP in a specific skill, or finally getting that skilling pet.
+These tattoos showcase milestones and achievements within the game, like reaching 99, getting millions of XP in a specific skill, or finally getting that skilling pet.

 Multi Skills Tattoo